-The operating partnership will repurchase any such operating partnership units for Estimated Amount

-Type and Recipient Description and Method of Computation cash unless our board of directors determines that any such repurchase for cash would be prohibited by applicable law or our charter, in which case such Estimated Amount operating partnership units will be repurchased for shares of our common stock with an equivalent aggregate NAV.
+The operating partnership will repurchase any such operating partnership units for cash unless our board of directors determines that any such repurchase for cash would be prohibited by applicable law or our charter, in which case such operating partnership units will be repurchased for shares of our common stock with an equivalent aggregate NAV.

 See "The Operating Partnership Agreement-Special Units."

 Fees for Other Services- Affiliates of our advisor We may retain certain of our advisor's affiliates, from time to time, for services relating to our investments or our operations, which may include accounting and audit services, account management services, corporate secretarial services, data management services, directorship services, information technology services, finance/budget services, human resources, judicial processes, legal services, operational services, risk management services, tax services, treasury services, loan management services, construction management services, property management services, leasing services, loan origination services, debt servicing, brokerage services, transaction support services (which may consist of assembling relevant information with respect to investment acquisitions and dispositions, conducting financial and market analyses, coordinating closing and post-closing procedures, coordinating of design and development works, coordinating with brokers, lawyers, accountants and other advisors, assisting with due diligence, site visits and other services), transaction consulting services and other similar operational matters.
 Any fees paid to our advisor's affiliates for any such services will not reduce the asset management fee.
-Any such arrangements will be at market Actual amounts depend on whether affiliates of our advisor are actually engaged to perform such services.
-Reimbursement of Certain Initial Public Offering Expenses-our sponsor rates.
-Our sponsor has paid a portion of selling commissions and all of the dealer manager fees, up to a total of 4% of gross offering proceeds from the sale of Class A shares, Class T shares and Class I shares in our initial public offering.
-We will reimburse such expenses (i) immediately prior to or \$5.4 million
+Any such arrangements will be at market rates.

+Actual amounts depend on whether affiliates of our advisor are actually engaged to perform such services.